OGGM/oggm-edu/docs/why_oggmedu.rst

   **independent learners**.
-- The main themes we are currently working on are the use of **glacier models to learn about glaciers and climate change**, with a focus on **global issues** (see-level change, water availability, regional and global climate change): these topices have grown out of our own research interests and expertises, but it doesn't have to stay that way.
-We are open for other topics as well!
+- The main themes we are currently working on are the use of **glacier models to learn about glaciers and climate change**, with a focus on **global issues** (see-level rise, water availability, regional and global climate change): these topics have grown out of our own research interests and expertises, but it doesn't have to stay that way.
+We are open for new ideas as well!
 - We rely on an **open-source**, **decentralized** and **collaborative** content creation system:

-    - *open-source*: everything is available on our online repositories, with an open license allowing unrestrictive reuse.
+    - *open-source*: everything is available on our online repositories, with an open license allowing nonrestrictive reuse.
     - *decentralized*: content using OGGM-Edu or that can be run on OGGM-Edu does not have to be stored on our repositories.
 For example, out `own notebooks <https://github.com/OGGM/oggm-edu-notebooks>`_ are